 - Develop social skills.

-The most common are:
+The most common types of psychometric tests related to personality are:

-Tips applicable to psychometric tests
+Tips for improving performance on psychometric tests

 The performance of psychometric tests by HR departments and recruitment agencies can benefit from the implementation of a series of tips shown below: